nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ## Fate

 ### Chronopolis

+**Note: Marathon or Race Backup only** If you are way behind in strength.
+You can consider fighting Gizmotoids (Walking Stick Mobs) to try to get a Power Seal drop.
+They have 500 health and will die to a Serge 2 / 2 without any issues. just defend and 2 / 2 again for the other one.

 - Head up to the next area.
 Then go right and down the hatch at the bottom.
 Take control of the robot and cross the area to extend the bridge.
 Then move up and take talk to the computer on the side to extend the bridge to your end.
 - Head up the ladder and through the door at the top.